ADF Logo

 As Holy Sexuality began to grow, so did its needs.
 So, in December 2024, Dr. Yuan applied for the 50 percent nonprofit discount offered by a work-management software company called Asana.

-Asana initially denied Holy Sexuality the nonprofit discount under its policy that excluded any religious organizations from receiving the discounts.
-But after Alliance Defending Freedom filed a lawsuit challenging this religious discrimination, Asana agreed to offer Holy Sexuality the same discount it offers other nonprofits.
+Asana initially denied Holy Sexuality the nonprofit discount under its policy that excluded religious organizations from receiving the discounts.
+But after ADF filed a lawsuit challenging this religious discrimination, Asana agreed to offer Holy Sexuality the same discount it offers other nonprofits.

-Unfortunately, another major software company didn’t get the message.
+Unfortunately, another major software company didn’t get the message until it faced a lawsuit too.

 OpenAI discriminates against Holy Sexuality